-- References in this annual report to "the Company," "we," "us" or "our" refer exclusively to Tenaris S.A., a Luxembourg corporation. - References in this annual report to "Tenaris" refer to the Company, on a consolidated and combined basis with various other companies under the common control of San Faustín N.V. (a Netherlands Antilles corporation and the Company's controlling shareholder).
+- References in this prospectus to "the Company," "we," "us" or "our" refer exclusively to Tenaris S.A., a Luxembourg corporation. - References in this prospectus to "Tenaris" refer to the Company, on a consolidated and combined basis with various other companies under the common control of San Faustín N.V. (a Netherlands Antilles corporation and the Company's controlling shareholder).
 On October 18, 2002, these companies, which include the Tenaris companies and Tenaris Global Services, were reorganized as subsidiaries of the Company.
-See notes A and B to the audited consolidated combined financial statements of Tenaris included elsewhere in this annual report and "Information on the Company-Related Party Transactions-Corporate Reorganization Transactions." - References in this annual report to "the Tenaris companies" refer to Tenaris's manufacturing subsidiaries, including Siderca S.A.I.C., or Siderca, Tubos de Acero de México, S.A., or Tamsa, and Dalmine S.p.A., or Dalmine, and their respective subsidiaries. - References in this annual report to "Tenaris Global Services" refer to Tenaris Global Services S.A., the subsidiary of the Company that provides a wide range of commercial, technical and logistics services to the Tenaris companies outside of their respective domestic markets through a worldwide network of subsidiaries, representative offices and assets. - References in this annual report to the "Techint group" refer to an international group of companies with operations in the steel, energy, infrastructure, engineering, construction and public service sectors over which San Faustín exercises either control or significant influence. - References in this annual report to "Techint commercial network" refer to an extensive commercial network with operations worldwide providing a wide range of services to the Tenaris companies outside of their respective domestic markets.
+See notes A and B to the audited consolidated combined financial statements of Tenaris included elsewhere in this prospectus and "Part Four-Information about Tenaris-Related Party Transactions-Corporate Reorganization Transactions." - References in this prospectus to "the Tenaris companies" refer to Tenaris's manufacturing subsidiaries, including Siderca S.A.I.C., or Siderca, Tamsa and Dalmine S.p.A, or Dalmine, and their respective subsidiaries. - References in this prospectus to "Tenaris Global Services" refer to Tenaris Global Services S.A., the subsidiary of the Company that provides a wide range of commercial, technical and logistical services to the Tenaris companies outside of their respective domestic markets through a worldwide network of subsidiaries, representative offices and assets. - References in this prospectus to the "Techint group" refer to an international group of companies with operations in the steel, energy, infrastructure, engineering, construction and public service sectors over which San Faustín exercises either control or significant influence. - References in this prospectus to "Techint commercial network" refer to an extensive commercial network with operations worldwide providing a wide range of services to the Tenaris companies outside of their respective domestic markets.
 On October 18, 2002, the subsidiaries, representative offices and other assets that now constitute Tenaris Global Services were separated from the Techint commercial network.
 Furthermore, effective as of December 17, 2002, the export agency agreements that the Tenaris companies were parties to with companies in the Techint commercial network not subject to the reorganization described above were assigned to Tenaris Global Services or its subsidiaries.
 Accordingly, all of the commercial, technical and logistical services provided to the Tenaris companies by companies, representative offices and other assets formerly part of the Techint commercial network are provided by Tenaris Global Services and not by any company remaining in the Techint commercial network.
-See Item 4 "Information on the Company-Subsidiaries." - "shares" refers to ordinary shares, par value USD1.00 of Tenaris. - "tons" refers to metric tons. - one "billion" refers to one thousand million, or 1,000,000,000.
+See "Part Four-Information about Tenaris-Business-Sales and Marketing" and "-Related Party Transactions-Corporate Reorganization Transactions."